AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 -----
 Run the following from the command line in the terminal:

-`echo "I MODIFIED APACHE INDEX FILE VIA DOCKER BIND MOUNT." | sudo tee /ab/labs/tmp/apache1/index.html` {{ execute }}
+`echo "<center><h2>I MODIFIED THE APACHE INDEX FILE VIA DOCKER BIND MOUNT.</h2></center>" | sudo tee /ab/labs/tmp/apache1/index.html` {{ execute }}

-If you reload http://LABSERVERNAME:8081, you will see your page updated without reloading your container.
+If you reload http://LABSERVERNAME:8081, you will see your page updated with your new message without reloading your container.

 <br />